Skip to content

 Europe has moved hard the other direction.
 The EU’s November 2023 renewal of glyphosate approval — the regulation that extended the active ingredient’s use through 2033 — explicitly prohibits pre-harvest desiccation across all member states.
 Germany had pursued its own phased glyphosate phase-out plan separately, and pre-harvest desiccation was already uncommon there (around 4% of crops).
 The UK restricts it to narrow exceptions.
 France was an early mover on restricting glyphosate for desiccation use.
 The EU also keeps tightening its Maximum Residue Levels (MRLs) for glyphosate in cereals.

 You can argue about whether residual glyphosate at the doses humans actually consume causes the gut symptoms people attribute to it.
 The science there is genuinely contested.
-What is not contested is that European wheat almost always has less glyphosate residue than American wheat, simply because European farmers have been forbidden from using it the way American farmers do.
-If glyphosate matters at all to how you feel after eating bread, that’s a real difference.
+What is not contested is that European wheat has measurably less glyphosate residue than the subset of American wheat that comes from desiccation regions, simply because European farmers have been forbidden from using it that way.
+If glyphosate matters at all to how you feel after eating bread, that’s a real but bounded difference — bounded because most US wheat isn’t pre-harvest-treated in the first place.
+Buying flour from a named mill that sources from drier growing regions (or from anywhere outside the upper plains) addresses most of the exposure pathway.

 Things that are in American flour and are illegal in Europe